SubAtomicOne/PythonTradingBotSim/README.md

 - [ ] Fine tune the weights and maybe add more
 - [ ] Finish ReadMe
 - [ ] AutoCreate folders into Code to clean it up

+Next, I am trying to plan something so that is puts all options into a .txt file witht configs